 - Be sure to fill your gas tank before you leave home.
 I refueled a few times on our summer road trip and felt most comfortable at self-serve gas stations where it was easier to practice physical distancing.

 - The days of random bathroom breaks are behind us (at least for now).
 Be sure you and your passengers use the washroom before you begin driving.
 And keep a roll of toilet paper handy in case you can’t find a clean and safe-looking restroom.
+A reader suggested packing disposable toilet seat covers in case they aren’t available in the washroom.

 Have you travelled by vehicle this year?
 Please share your road trip essentials!
 I’m designing a printable list of road trip essentials and would love your suggestions.